Skip to main content

 Claude usually writes this for you.
 Read it.
 If the message says something different from what you asked, the change may not match your intent.

-For most sessions you will review changes inside Claude Code itself — it shows the diff before writing any file.
-GitHub Desktop is for the moments you want a clean visual summary, or when you have left a session and come back later to check what landed.
-Both are fine.
+For most sessions you will review changes inside Claude Code itself - it shows every edit before writing.
+GitHub Desktop is handy when you want a clean visual summary or you have come back to a project after stepping away.

 What Claude Code actually is